civl-verifier/civl-verifier.github.io/tutorial.md

   call IncrBy2();
 }
 ```
-The layer-0 program, shown above, contains only procedures.
+The layer-0 program, shown above, contains only procedures and no atomic actions.
-The implementation of procedure `Incr` is not provided but it is known from the description of the layered program, specifically the `{:refines "AtomicIncr"}` annotation on `Incr`, that this implementation behaves like the atomic action `AtomicIncr`.
+The implementation of procedure `Incr` is not provided but it is known from the description of the layered program, specifically `{:refines "AtomicIncr"}` annotation on `Incr`, that this implementation behaves like the atomic action `AtomicIncr`.
 ```
 // Program at layer 1